Mouthpieces, oral hardware can cause bad breath

 With any piece of oral hardware, failure to clean it allows microorganisms to grow in the moisture that coats it after use.
 These microbes can release volatile sulfur compounds that tinge the breath with a foul smell.

 Dentures are not the only culprit, either.
 Football and boxing mouthpieces, mouth guards for tooth grinding, retainers and dental bridges all require similar treatment.
-KidsHealth recommends thoroughly cleansing oral hardware with mouthwash in order to kill the bacteria that grow on them over time.
+KidsHealth recommends thoroughly cleansing oral hardware with mouthwash in order to focus on the bacteria that grow on them over time.